Best IBEX 35 Brokers 2026

 Single Stock Performance

 Due to its small size, major changes in the performance of a highly weighted stock can significantly affect the overall IBEX 35 price.
-This leaves retail investors more exposed to individual stock fluctuations than in a more extensive index such as the FTSE 100 or S&P 500.
+This leaves retail traders more exposed to individual stock fluctuations than in a more extensive index such as the FTSE 100 or S&P 500.

 Global Economy